-See how a flight fare price comparison website took off
+See how a flight fare price comparison website took off a small investment for a big payoff.

 We asked one of our clients, an American entrepreneur, to share his knowledge about how he decided to create his own flight fare comparison website.
 Where did he get the idea from?
 What steps did he take to accomplish it?
 What’s up with the offer?